 Rain frustrates England victory charge, Broad's 500 bid

-MANCHESTER, United Kingdom (AFP)— Rain wiped out the fourth day's play at Old Trafford on Monday to frustrate England's bid for a series-clinching win over the West Indies and keep Stuart Broad waiting for his 500th Test wicket.
+Manchester , United Kingdom (AFP) — Rain wiped out the fourth day's play at Old Trafford yesterday to frustrate England's bid for a series-clinching win over the West Indies and keep Stuart Broad waiting for his 500th Test wicket.

-Bad weather meant the whole of the penultimate day's play in the deciding third Test was washed out, with the umpires finally abandoning any hope of action soon after 4:00 pm (10:00 am local time).
+Bad weather meant the whole of the penultimate day's play in the deciding third Test was washed out, with the umpires finally abandoning any hope of action soon after 4:00 pm (1500 GMT).

 England do, however, still have one day left to press for a win that would see them take the three-match series 2-1.